Llangollen – A Town of Heritage, Culture, and Outdoor Fun

 Llangollen Railway: Tickets cost £23.50 for adults and £4 for children.
 More information is available on the official website.

 Plas Newydd: Open daily, with tickets priced between £7 and £9.
-The gardens are free to enter, and there is also a tearoom.
+The gardens are free to enter, and there is a small car park (free for visitors).
 Further information is available on the Denbighshire website.

 White-Water Activities: These are provided by two companies — Whitewater Active and Bearded Men Adventures.